K - Type of keysV - Type of values@InterfaceStability.Unstable

 The changelog topic will be named "${applicationId}-${storeName}-changelog", where "applicationId" is

-user-specified in StreamsConfig
+user-specified in StreamsConfig via parameter

-, "storeName" is the
+APPLICATION_ID_CONFIG, "storeName" is the

-, and "-changelog" is a fixed suffix.
+provide storeName, and "-changelog" is a fixed suffix.

-You can retrieve all generated internal topic names via KafkaStreams.toString()
+You can retrieve all generated internal topic names via KafkaStreams.toString().

 KTable<K,Long> count(StateStoreSupplier<KeyValueStore> storeSupplier)

-key or value are ignored.
+null key or value are ignored.

-The result is written into a local KeyValueStore
+The result is written into a local KeyValueStore (which is basically an ever-updating materialized view)

-provided by the given storeSupplier
+provided by the given storeSupplier.

-Furthermore, updates to the store are sent downstream into a KTable
+Furthermore, updates to the store are sent downstream into a KTable changelog stream.

 Not all updates might get sent downstream, as an internal cache is used to deduplicate consecutive updates to